-- Velocity, frequency and number of waves is influenced by temperature (Fig.8)
+Velocity, frequency and number of waves is influenced by temperature (Fig.8)

-- Waves of different colour (yellow and black) seem to have independent information exchange systems, waves do not influence waves of different color (Fig.10)
+Waves of different colour (yellow and black) seem to have independent information exchange systems, waves do not influence waves of different color (Fig.10)

-- Waves end normally at the end of the field by unknown inhibition or damping effects (Fig.9)
+Waves end normally at the end of the field by unknown inhibition or damping effects (Fig.9)

-- For waves any destination is reachable only, if NO counter wave deletes the wave beforehand (see Fig.11, Fig.12)
+For waves any destination is reachable only, if NO counter wave deletes the wave beforehand (see Fig.11, Fig.12)

 1) Inhibiting substances (weights), compare to neural network theory

-3) Counter wave deletion (as discussed here)
+3) Counter wave deletion (as to see in Fig.11)

-Note, that no. 2) and 3) do not need any inhibiting substance or synapse!
+Note, that No. 2) and 3) do not need any inhibiting substance or synapse.

 If we implement the idea formaly to nerve system, we can establish some laws:

-a) A growing number of counter waves on a field reduces the communication possibilities, because most waves are destroyed by counter waves before they can reach a certain destination
+a) A growing number of counter waves on a field reduces the communication possibilities, because most waves are destroyed by counter waves before they can reach a certain destination.

 Thinking this way, nerve network theory get a different direction.
 Although we have an excitement-only-network (without inhibition), we only have to avoid (inhibiting) wave-blocking mechanisms to get a free runway for any (multi-channel) signal between locations of source and destination.
-It might be possible that a certain type of special synchrony within a whole network is a possible solution, compare with [Singer].
+It might be possible that a certain type of special synchrony within a whole network is a possible solution, compare with Singer [SW93].

 Interpretations of the effect of wave deletion reach from orthopaedics to acupuncture and kinesiology.
 In this fields amazing numbers of experiments are known where any sensitivity or excitement blocks a different sensitivity or excitement.
 The facit here: Silence is a good environment to be creative and powerful (in absence of deleting counter waves).

-[APa95] Packard, A.: Organization of cephalopod chromatophore systems: a neuromuscular image-generator.
+[AP95] Packard, A.: Organization of cephalopod chromatophore systems: a neuromuscular image-generator.
 In: Abbott, N.J., Williamson, R., Maddock, L., Cephalopod Neurobiology, Oxford University Press, 1995, pp.331-367

-[Bionet96] Heinz, G., Höfs, S., Busch, C., Zöllner, M.: Time Pattern, Data Addressing, Coding, Projections and Topographic Maps between Multiple Connected Neural Fields - a Physical Approach to Neural Superimposition and Interference.
-Proceedings BioNet'96, GFaI-Berlin, 1997, pp. 45-57, ISBN 3-00-001107-2
+[Bio96] Heinz, G., Höfs, S., Busch, C., Zöllner, M.: Time Pattern, Data Addressing, Coding, Projections and Topographic Maps between Multiple Connected Neural Fields - a Physical Approach to Neural Superimposition and Interference. http://www.gheinz.de/index.htmls BioNet'96, GFaI-Berlin, 1997, ISBN 3-00-001107-2, pp.45-57

 [Ecc00] Eccles, J.C.: Das Gehirn des Menschen.
 Seehamer Verlag 2000